lindenb/jvarkit/docs/MiniCaller.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
   * -R, --reference
-      Indexed Genome Reference.
-A fasta file that must be indexed with samtools faidx and with picard CreateSequenceDictionary.
+      Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
     -r, --region
       An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend" or